giubby84/HWI/hwilib/devices/btchip/README.md

+# btchip for CheckSIg

+2020-02-20 Eric

+Ignore the text below.
+I have replaced HWI's copy of btchip with the version that ledger customized for use by CheckSig.

 # Ledger Nano S and Nano X Library

 This is a stripped down and modified version of the official [btchip-python](https://github.com/LedgerHQ/btchip-python) library.